TechnikEmpire/StahpIt-WPF/README.md

 Have you ever visited a HTTPS website and saw intelligible content in your browser?
 That's because your browser decrypted it.

 ##How Can I Trust You?
 Surely, you shouldn't.
 I'm a random person in the world.
-All of Stahp It can be built from source and every bit of source code is 100% available for review.
+Thankfully you don't have to, because all of Stahp It can be built from source and every bit of source code is 100% available for review.
 This project is just the GUI, the core functionality exists in [GQ](https://github.com/TechnikEmpire/GQ) and [HttpFilteringEngine](https://github.com/TechnikEmpire/HttpFilteringEngine).

 ##Privacy
 Stahp It does not communicate with any external machine, except in its function as a transparent proxy.
 Personal settings are not stored anywhere but on your device, same goes for statistics and any other application related data.
 No third party devices are used for any sort of processing.